-But what if you don’t like to ski?
-There are still a ton of things to do in Idaho during the winter.
-Here are 7 creative ways to get into the winter spirit beyond the slopes.
+Not to worry, there are still a ton of great things to do in Idaho during the winter and in this post, we’ve rounded up 8 creative ways to get into the winter spirit beyond the slopes.

-1) Dog sled through the state’s mountain landscapes.
+1) Dog sled through the state’s mountain landscapes

 Most people may think of Alaska or Canada when they hear dog sledding, but Idaho has a long mushing history as well.
 Originating back in 1917, Ashton’s annual American Dog Derby is the longest-standing all-American dog sled race in the lower 48.

 To get started, check out the dog sled tours offered by Silver Sage Mushing, also located in Ashton.
 You’ll get a chance to learn the basics as you navigate the big mountain landscapes in Idaho’s Targhee National Forest.

-2) Access gorgeous winter terrain on a fat bike.
+2) Access gorgeous winter terrain on a fat bike

 On the other side of the state, McCall’s Jug Mountain Ranch offers some of the best fat biking trails in the country.
 This private residential community has opened its paths to fat bikers (and their dogs) with 14 miles of singletrack and cross-country trails looping in and out of the woods, along the reservoir, and cruising down into the valley.
-You can rent a bike onsite at the ranch’s pro shop.
+You can rent a bike on-site at the ranch’s Pro Shop.

-3) Snowshoe your way to hot springs.
+3) Snowshoe your way to hot springs